- Graduate Program

 Estelle Bettelli, Ph.D.

-Associate Member, Benaroya Research Institute at Virginia Mason and Affiliate Assistant Professor, Immunology
+Associate Member, Benaroya Research Institute at Virginia Mason and Affiliate Associate Professor, Immunology

 Dr. Bettelli received her PhD in Blood Cell Biology and Immunology at the University of Paris 7 in 2001.
 Following a postdoctoral training at the Brigham and Women’s Hospital, she became an Assistant Professor at the Brigham and Women's Hospital and Harvard Medical School, Boston.
 She joined the Benaroya Research Institute as an Assistant Member in 2009.